bartekre/bolorama/README.md

 Port number for the tracker to listen on.
 Type: integer.
 Default: `50000`

+#### tracker_port

+Port number for the tracker to listen on.
+Type: integer.
+Default: `50000`

+#### proxy_ip

+If specified, this proxy address will be announced to clients, instead of automatically detected one.
+Useful when running behind a NAT.
+Type: string.
+No default.

 ## Tips

 ### Check Tracker From Modern Computer